jkrems/proposal-pkg-exports/README.md

 The key is TBD, the examples use "esm-import-map" as a placeholder.
 Neither the name nor the fact that it exists top-level is final.

-The `package.json` interface will only be respected for bare specifiers.
+The `package.json` "esm-import-map" interface will only be respected for bare specifiers.

-The existence of a `package.json` file is ignored otherwise.
-This implies that importing a directory using relative paths is not possible.
+When using this property as a signifier of the package being an ESM package, this `package.json` check would also be done in package boundary lookups to determine if the package is ESM or legacy.

 #### Single Mapping